-I lie and wonder if she is just searching for that comfortable position like she does, or if something is really wrong?
+I lie wondering if she is just searching for that comfortable position like she does, or if something is really wrong.
 She didn't have a fever all day yesterday and the doctor said her ears were just fine.

-I gently pick her up, reach for the Tylenol and sit with her after I give her a dose.
-She straddles my waist with her head pressed against my chest.
-I had forgotten how wonderful the weight of her felt.
-Within minutes I hear her breathing heavy again and I think about lying her back down.
-But the weight of her pressed against me holds me back and I decide to just hold her.
+I gently pick her up, reach for the Tylenol and sit with her after giving her a dose.
+With her head pressed against my chest, she straddles my waist.
+I had forgotten how soothing the weight of her feels in the dim night.
+I soon hear her breathing heavy again and I think about lying her down.
+But the weight of her pressed against me restrains me and I just hold her.

-I close my eyes.
-Arms wrapping her frame, I feel her weight and I'm thankful for the disturbance of my rest and for the weight of the day that I traded for the weight of her, and I remember that this is where grace is found...always in the in-calculated moments.
+With my arms wrapped around her frame, I close my eyes thankful for the disturbance of my rest.
+I'm thankful for the weight of the day that I traded for the weight of her, and I realize that this is where grace is found–always in the un-calculated moments.